-Exclusions What you canno

-Japanese Continuers.
+What you cannot do with this course: Japanese Continuers.
 Japanese in Context.
 Japanese and Literature.

 In the Year 11 and Year 12 courses, students will continue to build on the linguistic understanding and intercultural knowledge that they have developed in their study of Japanese in the junior school.